pengxiangzhang/la-mgmt-system/doc/Documentation.md

 #### manage_la_course_controller.rb

-- Handle request of admin to assign course(s) of an la.
+- Handle request of admin to assign course(s) to an la.

 #### remove_course_controller.rb

-- Handle request of admin to remove a course
+- Handle request of admin to remove a course.

 #### role_form_controller.rb